 A couple of years ago when I first met Hayley I created a White Chocolate alternative because my husband Brenton loves white chocolate.
-So recently I was checking out facebook when I saw this cake and I was inspired to go back to that original white chocolate recipe to see if there were a couple of other ways I could make the chocolate mix so that I could also use it as an icing to make my own gluten, dairy, egg and soy free version of that famous malteser christmas pudding cake.
+So recently I was checking out facebook when I saw a Christmas Pudding made from malteaser chocolates and white chocolate.
+That picture inspired to go back to that original white chocolate recipe to see if there were a couple of other ways I could make the chocolate mix so that I could also use it as an icing to make my own gluten, dairy, egg and soy free version of that famous malteser Christmas pudding cake.
+(See my photo below).

 So if you love white chocolate too and you’d like to have a play with making your own at home here are 3 different recipes to get you started.

 This one uses cashews ground into a fine powder.
 I’ve done that using my coffee grinder.
 (Just bear in mind if you have someone with a severe allergy in the house to nuts that traces and crumbs of nuts will remain in the grinder – because they’re really hard to clean so you might need a separate grinder).

 2. Macadamia White Chocolate Frosting Because not everyone has a coffee grinder, or wants to contaminate it with nuts, I created another white chocolate recipe which you could also use as a frosting for cupcakes using macadamia spread.